The measure of success

 2.)
 Work on building up your confidence

 Confidence is what is going to keep you writing, submitting, and publishing after your 1,000th rejection.
 It is the spark that keeps you going.
 You can go about building your confidence in many different ways.
 My advice is for writers to build their confidence by learning story and craft.
 This way you can begin to understand when and why something isn’t working instead of writing in the dark.
+Learn more about how to build your confidence as a writer by exploring my other articles on the writing craft and business.

 3.)
 Analyze what is currently being published within your genre

 A lot of writers starting out pull inspiration and their knowledge of story from books that they read growing up.
 Older books.
 Books that don’t show the shape of the publishing world now.
 Analyzing publishing trends, themes, and buying habits within your genre or niche will allow you to see where your work fits in your genre and if it has a chance at finding an audience.
+If you’re planning on writing a novel, there are specific books you need to read to help you understand what’s going to make or break your book.

 4.)
 Learn how to consume story wherever you encounter it